4-PART PROJECT WORKSHOP SERIES

 - A Multi-Agent System Architecture for Decentralised Flexibility (CEA): ECAI 2016: 22nd European Conference on Artificial Intelligence [Under review]; DOWNLOAD LINK: TBD

-- On 27th June 2016, MAS2TERING will join the following EU projects to learn from and inform two of the most prominent European smart grid organisations, EDSO and ENTSO-E. Details found at: www.innogrid2020.eu and EU projects taking part alongside MAS2TERING are:
+- On 27th June 2016, MAS2TERING joined the following EU projects to learn from and inform two of the most prominent European smart grid organisations, EDSO and ENTSO-E about the project.
+2 downloadable posters were presented.
+Details about the event can be found at: www.innogrid2020.eu and EU projects taking part alongside MAS2TERING are:

 - BEST PATHS